 Understanding Country of Residence for Immigrants

-Learn what 'country of residence' means, why it matters for USCIS and visas, and how to determine yours with real-life examples and tips.
+Learn what "country of residence" means, why it matters for USCIS and visas, and how to determine yours with real-life examples and tips.

 Country of Residence Meaning

 The “country of residence” refers to the country where you live most of the time.
-Generally it would be the country you have resided in for the majority of the last 12 months.
+Generally, it would be the country you have resided in for the majority of the last 12 months.
 For immigrants, this can typically be the country where you are staying, working, studying, or living for extended periods, regardless of your citizenship status.

 It is important to understand that your “country of residence,” at times, can be different from the country that you hold a passport for.
 For example, if you are living in the U.S. on an H-1B visa and have spent the majority of the year in the United States, it may make sense to consider the U.S. as your country of residence.

 Other countries to consider are countries where you hold permanent residency.
-For example, if you are a Norwegian citizen but hold permanent residency in Singapore (in addition to spending a majority of your time in Singapore), you may consider Singapore as your country of residence.
+For example, if you are a Norwegian citizen but hold permanent residency in Singapore (in addition to spending a majority of your time in Singapore), you may consider Singapore your country of residence.

 Your country of residence may also be temporary or change if you move, travel, or relocate.
 For example, if you’re applying for a U.S. visa while living in a third country, your country of residence would be that third country, not your home country or the U.S.